SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 #

 ### Task 2: Kafka `GreetingEvent` Producer
-In `GreetingEventProducer.java`, implement `public boolean publish(String messageId, GreetingEvent event)`.
-The method expects a `messageId` and a `GreetingEvent`, and writes a new message into the kafka topic.
+In `AbstractEventProducer.java`, implement `public boolean publish(String key, T event)`.
+The method expects a `key` and a `GreetingEvent`, and writes a new message into the kafka topic.

 Return the boolean status of the kafka topic write operation.

-> [!TIP]
+**Requirements:**
+1. `AbstractEventProducer.java` will need to have the KafkaTemplate bean DI'ed.
+Any subclasses (`GreetingEventProducer`) will also need to DI the KafkaTemplate.
+2. The key needs to be store to as a String in kafka
+3. The value needs to be stored as a ByteArray in kafka
+4. The topic name property needs to be DI into the `GreetingEventProducer`

->
+> [!TIP]s
-> You will need to create a constructor for this `GreetingEventProducer` and Dependency Inject (DI) the KafkaTemplate @Bean in `KafkaConfig.java` to successfully write the event to our kafka topic.
 >
 > Get familiar with the KafkaTemplate class source code ─ this class deals with the connection to a kafka topic and any IO operations to/from the topic.
 In the source code, you will find this helpful method: `kafkaTemplate.send(String topic, @Nullable V data)`.